timeplus-io/docs/docs/jdbc.md

 * Default User: default
 * Allow Empty Password

-In the "Libaries" tab, click "Add Artifact" and type `com.timeplus:proton-jdbc:0.6.0`.
+In the "Libraries" tab, click "Add Artifact" and type `com.timeplus:proton-jdbc:0.6.0`.
 Click the "Find Class" button to load the class.

 Create a new database connection, choose "Timeplus Proton" and accept the default settings.
 Click the "Test Connection.." to verify the connection is okay.